Travel advice for Greece

 For more details on the weather in Greece around the year, read up on when to go to Greece.

 Sitting in low season, visiting Greece in February means far smaller crowds than during the peak summer months.
-Of course, this is all the better for getting up close to top attractions — and not having to queue up in the first place.
+Of course, this is all the better for getting up close to top attractions — and not having to line up in the first place.

 With fewer crowds comes lower prices.
 That goes for your flights and accommodation, though you should be aware that some hotels (especially beach resorts – no surprise there), keep their doors closed until later in spring.